 Slightly crooked teeth:

-Teeth that are only a bit rotated can be made to look straighter with minimum-preparation and no-prep porcelain covers.
+Smiles that are only a bit crooked can be made to look straighter with minimum-preparation and no-prep porcelain covers.

 Gaps between the teeth: